bigtreetech/docs/docs/Panda_Hue_OTG.md

         <img src=img/PandaHueOTG/install_2.jpg width="500"/>

-    - Keep the stock screw — it will be reused to secure the Panda HUE OTG later.x
+    - Keep the stock screw — it will be reused to secure the Panda HUE OTG later.

         <img src=img/PandaHueOTG/install_3.jpg width="500"/>